Getting involved as a citizen scientist

 You can record an observation with iNaturalist in a number of ways, including via their website or using your iPhone/Android.
 From the website, once you’ve logged into your account, you’ll want to select + Add Observations:

-Now you can either choose your files you want to upload, or you can also record a sighting without an image by selecting the +add drop down in the top left-hand corner:
+Now you can either choose your files you want to upload, or you can also record a sighting without an image by selecting the +Add drop down in the top left-hand corner:

 DigiVol

-DigiVol is an online tool that enables volunteers to capture data and digitize collections held within museums, libraries, archives, and herbaria.
+DigiVol is an online tool that enables volunteers to capture data and digitise collections held within museums, libraries, archives, and herbaria.
 DigiVol is a collaboration between the ALA and the Australian Museum.
 Volunteers can help collection owners make their research material available to everyone online.